at eastern washington university

 Student Support and Advocacy Manager

-Michelle serves as an advocate, advisor, and resource in handling student requests, referrals, complaints, concerns, and crises.
-She also mentors and advises students regarding life skills and problem-solving, ensuring appropriate referrals are made to foster students' retention and success.
+The team members the email in Student Support and Advocacy serve as advocates, advisors, and resources in handling student requests, referrals, complaints, concerns, and crises.
+They mentor and advise students regarding life skills and problem-solving, ensuring appropriate referrals are made to foster students' retention and success.

 LGBTQ Community Connection